 Bubble Solution Recipes

 The secret to bubble making is really in the quality of your bubble juice, so really we recommend trying some of our Regular Bubble Solution (for small to mid size bubbles), or Supapop for giant bubbles.
 You'll REALLY notice the difference.
+Wind and humidity can affect any bubble solution enormously, so for best results, early mornings or evenings are best, and after rain is superb!

 However, should you find yourself in a bubble emergency and need to mix up a home brew of bubble juice here's how to do it!
 First of all, put some newspaper down on the floor around where your mixing your juice, as this can get a bit messy!
 Take 1 part Green Fairy (not yellow) 10 parts water, and 3 parts glycerine (available from your local pharmacy).
 The glycerine is optional, but will help the bubbles to last longer.
 Mix it all up so the thick glycerine is diluted into the mix, but don't make it too foamy.